huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 )
 ```

-### B. Mistral 7B
+### Mistral-7B

-Similar to RoBERTa, we define the trainer as follows:
+Similar to RoBERTa, we initialize the `WeightedBCELossTrainer` as follows:

 ```python
 from transformers import TrainingArguments, Trainer